learnk8s/learnk8s.io/src/requests-limits/content.md

 busybox   462m         64Mi
 ```

-From the output you can see that the memory utilised is 64Mi and the total cpu used is 462m which is greater than 50Mi of memory and 50 millicores requested.
+From the output you can see that the memory utilised is 64Mi and the total CPU used is 462m which is greater than 50Mi of memory and 50 millicores requested.

 The `kubectl top` command consumes the metrics exposed by the metric server.

-Also notice how the current values for CPU and memory are greater than the requests that you defined earlier.
+Also, notice how the current values for CPU and memory are greater than the requests that you defined earlier.

-And that's fine, because the Pod can use more memory and CPU than what is defined in the requests.
+And that's fine because the Pod can use more memory and CPU than what is defined in the requests.

 _However, why is the container consuming only 400 millicores?_